Skip Breadcrumb Links

 Who do I need to give my Social Insurance Number (SIN) to?

-Do not give your Social Insurance Number (SIN) number out to just anyone!
-It is a confidential number.
+Do not give your Social Insurance Number (SIN) to just anyone!
+It is confidential.

 Some government organizations or private businesses ask for the SIN because it is a simple way to identify you.
 Many use it as a client account number so that they don't have to set up their own numbering system.